lqSky7/lqsky7/README.md

 * 🧐   Interested in Cybersecurity and Biotech.
 Recent focus on DSA.
-* 💼   Student at VIT.
+* 💼   Fresher at VIT Chennai
 * 🎓   B.Tech. in Computer Science (Cyber Sec)
 * 🌱   Currently learning about computer Networking from CompTIA
 * 📚   Reading //Outsmart your brain//